gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 A failed allocation sets a sticky `oom` flag that the machine checks once per token.
 Duplicate attributes wait until a caller reads `token.attrs`; the specification keeps the first occurrence, and typical tags contain few enough attributes for that scan.
-The pending-token queue uses two fixed slots because the machine emits at most a closing text run followed by the tag that ended it.
+The pending-token queue uses two fixed slots because the machine emits at most a closing text run followed by the tag that ended it, so it needs no dynamic queue.

 The steady token stream avoids allocation and garbage-collector work, with fewer branches.